trianglegrrl/promptonomicon/README.md

 Transform how you build software with AI through structured, documentation-driven development.

+## What's New in 2.2.0

+**🎯 Promptonomicon To-Do MCP Server** - Built-in task management for your AI workflows
+- Hierarchical task management with sub-tasks (e.g., `1.1`, `2.1.1`)
+- Project-based organization with automatic filtering
+- Scratch notes for temporary thoughts and ideas
+- Integrated with the Promptonomicon CLI (selected by default)
+- Persistent storage in `.promptonomicon/todos-{projectName}.json`
+- Query tasks by status, order, content, and parent relationships

+**📚 Enhanced Documentation Management**
+- **Documentation Index** - Maps all documentation with clear guidance on when to reference and update
+- **Integration Guide** - Comprehensive step-by-step process for customizing Promptonomicon to your repository
+- Enhanced Phase 2.5 with explicit user feedback requirements before proceeding

+**🏗️ Enhanced Development Process**
+- Comprehensive architecture principles (SOLID, DRY, KISS, YAGNI) embedded in templates
+- Test-Driven Development (TDD) requirements and testing strategies
+- Fail-hard error handling guidelines
+- Clear separation of concerns and single responsibility principles

+**🔌 Expanded MCP Server Support**
+- **versionator** - Always use for dependency version checking (no config needed)
+- **context7** - Up-to-date library documentation (requires API key)
+- **Supabase** - Database and API integration
+- **GitHub** - Repository and GitHub API operations
+- **mcp-server-time** - Time and date operations
+- **promptonomicon** - Built-in to-do manager (selected by default)

 ## What is Promptonomicon?

 Promptonomicon is a framework that gives AI coding assistants a consistent, high-quality development process.
 It works with any AI tool (Cursor, Claude, Windsurf, etc.) by providing: